Messi-Q/Smart-Contract-Dataset/README.md

 ### How to label the timestamp dependency vulnerability?
 We design three local patterns to label the timestamp dependence vulnerability dataset.
-The first pattern **timestampInvoc** models whether there exists an invocation to _block.timestamp_ in the function.
+The first pattern **timestampInvocation** models whether there exists an invocation to _block.timestamp_ in the function.
 The second pattern **timestampAssign** checks whether the value of _block.timestamp_ is assigned to other variables or passed to a condition statement as a parameter, namely whether _block.timestamp_ is actually used.
 Last, the third pattern **timestampContaminate** checks if _block.timestamp_ may contaminate the triggering condition of a critical operation (e.g., money transfer) or the return value.
+We label a function with timestamp dependence vulnerability as:**TimestampInvoc ∧ (TimestampAssign ∨ TimestampContaminate)**.

-### TimestampInvoc
+### timestampInvocation

 Note that we treat those functions with the key word of _block.timestamp_ as the research targets.
 As such, we utilize the pattern **timestampInvoc** to filter those functions without the key word of _block.timestamp_.

-### TimestampAssign
+### timestampAssign

 Case 1：When the value of _block.timestamp_ is assigned to a variable and the variable is used by the following operations or passed to a condition statement as a parameter, we label the corresponding function exists the timestamp dependency vulnerability.